seapoup/bashup/README.md

 # bashup
-Collection of bash scripts to safeguard data
+Collection of shell scripts to safeguard data